astraw/stdeb/README.rst

                                        specified in .cfg)
-  --patch-posix (-q)                   apply the patch with --posix mode --remove-expanded-source-dir (-r)    remove the expanded source directory --ignore-install-requires (-i)       ignore the requirements from
+  --patch-posix (-q)                   apply the patch with --posix mode --remove-expanded-source-dir (-r)    remove the expanded source directory
-                                       requires.txt in the egg-info directory --debian-version                     debian version --pycentral-backwards-compatibility  If True (currently the default), enable migration from old stdeb that used
+                                       requires.txt in the egg-info directory --pycentral-backwards-compatibility  If True (currently the default), enable migration from old stdeb that used
                                        pycentral